Demurrage currency: Functions of money

+As an example, if one person has a bushel of apples and another person has money, the person with the apples has to sell them within a relatively short time span (before the apples rot) to avoid the loss of his assets.

+By contrast, money owners can wait for the price to fall, since there are no carrying costs for holding money.

+Money owners only have equal incentives to exchange their assets when money is subject to demurrage fees.

 Gresham's law that "bad money drives out good" suggests that demurrage currency would suffer more rapid circulation than competing forms of currency.
 This led some such as Silvio Gesell to propose demurrage as a means of increasing both the velocity of money and overall economic activity.

 In real-life experiments during the early-to-mid 1900s, demurrage on money was demonstrated to significantly increase the velocity of money in circulation, even incentivizing people to pay their taxes in advance.

+One type of stamp scrip worked this way.

+Each scrip certificate had printed boxes.

+Every month a stamp costing a certain amount (in a typical case, 1% of the face value) had to be purchased and recorded in a box, otherwise the scrip lost all its value.

+This provided a great incentive to spend the scrip quickly.

+The scheme was used successfully in Germany and Austria in the early 1930s, after national currencies collapsed.

 Preventing recessions

 One of the most important differences between demurrage and inflation is how they affect economic recessions differently: